Sprain or Strain in Red Hook NY

-Do you have a sprain or strain in Red Hook?
-Have you ever thought about the complex structure throughout your body that allows you to move while still somehow managing to keep our joints and bones in position?
+Do you have a sprain or strain in Red Hook NY?
+Have you ever thought about the complex structure throughout your body that allows you to move while still somehow managing to keep your joints and bones in position?
 As complex as this process is, it is controlled by three primary structures; muscles, ligaments, and your nervous system.
 While each one of these structures wouldn’t be able to function without the other, they each serve their own purpose.

 Do you have a sprain or strain in Red Hook NY?